SpectoLabs/hoverfly/readme.md

     ./hoverfly -destination="."

-Or you can also provide '-dest' flags to identify regexp patterns of multiple hosts that should be virtualized like this:
+Or you can also provide '-dest' flags to identify regexp patterns of multiple hosts that should be virtualized:

     ./hoverfly -dest www.myservice.org -dest authentication.service.org -dest some-other-host.com

-Hoverfly will process only those requests that have matching destination, other requests will be passed through.
-This enables easy Hoverfly integration in your environments where you can start virtualizing only few services and then expanding.
+Hoverfly will process only those requests that have a matching destination.
+Other requests will be passed through.
+This allows you to start by virtualizing just a view services, adding more later.

 ## Modes (Virtualize / Capture / Synthesize / Modify)